Web scraping

 Posting images on social media platforms and other websites can make a child more vulnerable.
 This is particularly the case if an image is shared alongside information such as personal details or location tags.

 Posting images online can also impact on a child or young person's digital footprint.
 The potential risks of digital exposure can last a lifetime.
-Young people may not always be comfortable with how their images are portrayed, both now and in the future.
+Even if parent or carer consent is granted, young people may not always be comfortable with how their images are portrayed, both now and in the future.

 For further support on using social media schools should use the following guidance.